muftring/iu-statistics/final-exam/submission.md

 |bosses |0.286 |0.183  |0.395 |0.155 |0.291|

-- *A. Which single variable has the strongest correlation with the dependent variable?*
+- **A.** *Which single variable has the strongest correlation with the dependent variable?*

-income
+With a correlation value of 0.964, `income` has the strongest correlation with the dependent variable `sales.`

-- B. Is there evidence of multicollinearity?
-If so, between which variables?
+- **B.** *Is there evidence of multicollinearity?
+If so, between which variables?*

+Yes.
+The relatively high correlation value of 0.825 between the explanatory variables `outlets` and `income` is evidence of multicollinearity.

 **10.** Using the same data described above, the following multivariate regression equation was estimated: